loverajoel/jstips/README.md

 $('#someelem').on('click', callback(x, y));
 ```

-**What is closure?**
+**What are closure?**
 Closures are functions that refer to independent (free) variables.
 In other words, the function defined in the closure 'remembers' the environment in which it was created.
+[Check MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) to learn more.

 So this way the arguments `x` and `y` are in scope of the callback function when it is called.